oracle/docker-images/OracleWebLogic/samples/12213-webtier-apache/README.md

 Note that the Apache HTTP Server is configured to listen to port 4433 for SSL traffic.

-### Use Built-in Example Certificate
-The minimum requirement of turning on SSL support is to set the VIRTUAL_HOST_NAME environment variable when start Apache in a container.
+### Auto-generate Certificates On First Startup
+You can enable SSL support from user to Apache HTTP server by specify VIRTUAL_HOST_NAME environment variable.

+For demo and quick testing purposes, you could turn on auto-generation of the certificate and key using `-e GENERATE_CERT_IF_ABSENT=true`.
+This option will generate a demo certificate and key.
+It is strongly recommended that you specify `--volume-driver` and `-v` to ensure that the certificate is only generated on the first startup of the container, instead of every time the Apache container is started.

 	$ docker run -d --name apache \
           -e VIRTUAL_HOST_NAME=<virtual_host_name> \
+          -e GENERATE_CERT_IF_ABSENT=true \
           -e WEBLOGIC_HOST=<admin_host> \
           -e WEBLOGIC_PORT=7001 \
           -p 4433:4433 \
-          store/oracle/apache:12.2.1.3
+          --volume-driver local \
+          -v <host-config-dir>:/config \
+          -w /config \
+          12213-apache

 Where `VIRTUAL_HOST_NAME` specifies the VirtualHostName of Apache HTTP server.
-If `VIRTUAL_HOST_NAME` is not set, SSL from the user to Apache is disabled.
+If `VIRTUAL_HOST_NAME` or `GENERATE_CERT_IF_ABSENT` is not set, SSL is not enabled.

+The generated certificate and key are `/config/ssl/example.crt` and `/config/ssl/example/key`.

+Note that here we use host machine's local file system as the `volume-driver`.
+For details of Volume and Volume Driver, please refer to Docker documentation.

-This approach uses the built-in example certificate (`example.cert` and `example.key`), which is only for demo and quick testing purposes.
-It does not offer the level of security that is usually required in production.
-See `container-scripts/certgen.sh` for details of the built-in certficate.
+Automatically generated certificates are only for demo and quick testing purposes.
+They do not offer the level of security that is usually required in production.
+See `container-scripts/certgen.sh` for details of the auto-generated certificate.

-### Provide Your Own Certificate
+### Provide Your Own Certificates
 In production, Oracle strongly recommend that you provide your own certificate using the following `docker run` command.

 	$ docker run -d --name apache \
           -e VIRTUAL_HOST_NAME=<virtual_host_name> \
-          -e SSL_CERT_FILE=<ssl-certificate-file> \
+          -e SSL_CERT_PATH=<ssl-certificate-path> \
-          -e SSL_CERT_KEY_FILE=<ssl-certificate-key-file> \
+          -e SSL_CERT_NAME=<ssl-certificate-name> \
           -e WEBLOGIC_HOST=<admin_host> \
           -e WEBLOGIC_PORT=7001 \
           -p 4433:4433 \
-          store/oracle/apache:12.2.1.3

-Where the additional environment variables `SSL_CERT_FILE` and `SSL_CERT_KEY_FILE` specify the name with full path of the SSL certificate and key file respectively.
-Note that here we use host machine's local file system as the `volume-driver`.
-For details of Volume and Volume Driver, please refer to Docker documentation.
+          12213-apache

+Where `SSL_CERT_PATH` specifies the path in the container's file system where the certificate and key files are going to be located. `SSL_CERT_NAME` specifies the base name of the SSL certificate and key.
+The certificate file name is `SSL_CERT_NAME.crt` and the key file name is `SSL_CERT_NAME.key`.

-If `SSL_CERT_FILE` and `SSL_CERT_KEY_FILE` are set, but the files do not exist, the startup of the Apache container will fail.
-Optionally you can turn on auto-generation as described below.
+If `VIRTUAL_HOST_NAME` is not set, SSL from the user to Apache is not enabled.
+If the certificate and key files do not exist, the startup of the Apache container will fail.
+Optionally you can turn on auto-generation as described above.

-### Auto-generate a Certificate On First Startup

-If desired, you could turn on auto-generation of the certificate and key by adding `-e GENERATE_CERT_IF_ABSENT=true`.
-This option will generate a demo certificate and key if the specified files are absent.
-In this scenario, it is strongly recommended that you specify `--volume-driver` and `-v` to ensure that the certificate is only generated on the first startup of the container, instead of every time the Apache container is started.

 	$ docker run -d --name apache \
           -e VIRTUAL_HOST_NAME=<virtual_host_name> \
-          -e SSL_CERT_FILE=<ssl-certificate-file> \
+          -e SSL_CERT_PATH=<ssl-certificate-path> \
-          -e SSL_CERT_KEY_FILE=<ssl-certificate-key-file> \
+          -e SSL_CERT_NAME=<ssl-certificate-name> \
           -e GENERATE_CERT_IF_ABSENT=true \
           -e WEBLOGIC_HOST=<admin_host> \
           -e WEBLOGIC_PORT=7001 \
           -p 4433:4433 \
           --volume-driver local \
           -v <host-config-dir>:/config \
-          -w /config store/oracle/apache:12.2.1.3
+          -w /config \

-Where `SSL_CERT_FILE` and `SSL_CERT_KEY_FILE` specifies the name with full path of the SSL certificate and key file respectively.
-Note that here we use host machine's local file system as the `volume-driver`.

-Similar to the built-in example SSL certificate, an auto-generated certificate is only for demo and quick testing purposes.
+          12213-apache

+The name and location of the auto-generated certificate files will be based on the value of `SSL_CERT_PATH` and `SSL_CERT_NAME`; the default value (`config/ssl` or `example`) will be used respectively if any of them is not set.

 Once Apache is running in a container, you can access the WebLogic Admin Console under **`https://<virtual-host-name>:4433/console`**.
 The <virtual-host-name> needs to be the same as what is set to `VIRTUAL_HOST_NAME` environment variable.
 Note that if SSL is not enabled between Apache HTTP server and WebLogic Domain, you need to access the console under **`https://<virtual-host-name>:4433/console/login/LoginForm.jsp`**.